Jewish and democratic state

 "Jewish and democratic state" is the Israeli legal definition of the nature and character of the State of Israel.
 The "Jewish" nature was first defined within the Israeli Declaration of Independence in May 1948 (see Jewish state and Jewish homeland).
 The "democratic" character was first officially added in the amendment to Israel's Basic Law: The Knesset, which was passed in 1985 (amendment 9, clause 7A).

 Numerous scholars and political observers have debated the definition, particularly whether the terms are contradictory or complementary.
 According to Israeli author and journalist Yossi Klein Halevi, "Israel is based on two non-negotiable identities.
 The homeland of all Jews, whether or not they are citizens of Israel, and it's the state of all its citizens, whether or not they are Jews."

 Background

 Jewish state

 The Israeli Declaration of Independence identifies Israel as a "Jewish state" in the sense that, as an ethnicity, Jews can exercise their right to self-determination in their homeland.
-It does not, however, give the Jewish ethnic religion of Judaism any special status over other religions nor does it deny minorities any rights.
+In the 2018 Nation-state law, the right to self-determination was defined as unique to the Jewish people in Israel.
+The law outlines a number of roles and responsibilities by which Israel is bound in order to fulfill the purpose of serving as the Jews' nation-state.
+However, it was met with sharp backlash internationally and has been characterized as racist and undemocratic by some critics.
+After it was passed, several groups in the Jewish diaspora expressed concern that it was actively violating Israel's self-defined legal status as a "Jewish and democratic state" in exchange for adopting an exclusively Jewish identity.
+The European Union stated that the Nation-State Bill had complicated the Israeli–Palestinian peace process, while the Arab League, the Palestine Liberation Organization, the Organization of Islamic Cooperation, and the Muslim World League condemned it as a manifestation of apartheid.